Cervical cancer info on the net

 - Women who have had a total hysterectomy (removal of the uterus and cervix) should stop screening, unless the hysterectomy was done as a treatment for cervical pre-cancer (or cancer).
 Women who have had a hysterectomy without removal of the cervix (called a supra-cervical hysterectomy) should continue cervical cancer screening according to the guidelines above.

 The HPV vaccine is available for women (and men too!) between the ages of 9 and 26 years old.
 This series of shots allows women to protect themselves against multiple strains of HPV that are highly associated with cervical cancer.
 However, it is important to remember that women who have had the HPV vaccine should still follow the ACS screening guidelines above.
 For more information about vaccinations, you can check out the related Q&As below.

-If you are a Columbia student, you can make an appointment for a Pap smear and/or to discuss HPV with a health care provider at Medical Services by calling x4-2284 or logging into Open Communicator.
+If you are a Columbia student, you can make an appointment for a Pap smear and/or to discuss HPV with a health care provider at Medical Services (Morningside) or the Student Health Service (CUMC).
 Planned Parenthood is another great resource for Pap smears and tests for sexually transmitted infections.

 For more information, you can check out the American Cancer Society’s page on cervical cancer.
 The ACS also has an extensive list of links to other reliable information sources.